 Ecology Bus visits have been an ongoing educational program for a number of years.
 This Bus, which is fully equiped as a classroom brings interactive experiments to upper elementary and middle school students in Lyon County.
 During 2019 the Prairie Ecology Bus visited Garvin Park with the Marshall Middle School students to do water testing.
 Over the last year Russell Middle School and Tracy Middle School were other schools doing environmental and conservation projects.

-Environmental Fair is a two day event held each September either at the Lyon County Fairgrounds or Murray County Fairgrounds.
-Sessions by expert presenters in fields of soil health, trees, prairie environment, fisheries, glacier impact history, water health, and wetlands are held plus visits from the MN Science Museum and the MN Zoo.
-In the fall of 2017 over 1900 students from Southwestern MN attended the two-day event at the Lyon County Fairgrounds in Marshall, MN.
-In 2019, the Environmental Fair will be held at a new location - Lake Shetek Lutheran Ministries.
+Environmental Fair is a two day event held in September at our new location -Shetek Environmental Learning Center Sessions by expert presenters in fields of soil health, trees, prairie environment, fisheries, glacier impact history, water health, and wetlands are held plus visits from the MN Science Museum and the Great Plains Zoo.
+In the fall of 2019, 1500 students from Southwestern MN attended the two-day event at the Shetek Environmental Learning Center.

 Arbor Day is promoted with staff available to do school presentations.

 PROGRAMS AND SERVICES

 Conservation Planning and Construction - The SWCD along with its partner agency, the Natural Resource Conservation Service (NRCS), provides technical assistance for landowners to;

 - Conduct a site investigation with the owner/operator

 - Work with the owner/operator to determine the best management practice for the given situation

 - Provide them with a designee for submission of bids